Logan-McDonald/CSCE466-Collector-Final/README.md

     - Confirm the server runs with no issues!

 ### *Dev Notes
-- When developing, enter the virtual environment
+- When developing, ALWAYS enter the virtual environment
     - `.\env\Scripts\Activate.ps1`

 - When you make changes to the database, you need to run migrations before running the server